Server-Side Template Injection (SSTI)

 Business Consequences

-- Regulatory Fines: GDPR, CCPA, and other compliance violations
+- Regulatory Fines: Violations of GDPR, CCPA, and other compliance standards.

 Key Takeaways

-- Critical Vulnerability: SSTI enables server-side code execution with potentially devastating consequences
+- Critical Vulnerability: SSTI enables server-side code execution with devastating consequences.

 Learn More